This post may contain affiliate links that help support the blog when you make a purchase

 It is important for you to know if you have rejection dysphoria.
 You are not alone, and there are so many ways that you can get help.
 Find yourself an ADHD support group and talk it out.
 Sit with your therapist and work your way through things.
 There is a rejection sensitive dysphoria test you can take that can be extraordinarily helpful to you.

-Soothing techniques for my rejection sensitive dysphoria
+25 Coping techniques for rejection sensitive dysphoria

 Sometimes I get discouraged and feel like there is no method that will help me to control my rejection sensitive dysphoria.
 That is how frustration goes, isn’t it?
 We become distressed and discouraged and feel like nothing else will ever help.
 No matter what our emotions are telling us, it isn’t true.
 Here are some of the ways I have learned to self soothe when I feel rejection sensitive dysphoria coming on.
 Feel free to add your own techniques in the comments.
 It is only through sharing of information and support that we can get to what we need.